Soft-Baked Monster Cookies

 Also good to know ahead of time is that my recipe doesn’t make 5-6 dozen cookies like most monster cookie recipes I’ve seen out there that use 3 eggs, 4 cups of flour, 4 cups of oats, 1 pound of butter, etc. Rather, my recipe uses a fair amount of ingredients and yields just 2.5 dozen medium-sized cookies, so they aren’t actually “monster” in size, but feel free to make them larger.
 Oh and bonus: it can all be mixed up in ONE bowl.

-Bake time!
-That’s right, no dough chilling for this recipe.
+Like I mentioned, this is a quick cookie recipe!
+There is no dough chilling needed for these cookies!
 The dough is quite manageable as is.
 However, should you bake these cookies with a thinner peanut butter or on a particularly humid day, be sure to chill for up to 30 minutes in the refrigerator.
 Cookie dough can be testy.
 Go by how your dough feels.
 If it’s too sticky, chill for 30 minutes.
 If not, just bake.

-The cookies spread just slightly while baking, so you’ll need to press them down a bit with the back of a spoon once you remove them from the oven.
+Helpful tip: the cookies spread just slightly while baking, so you’ll need to press them down a bit a bit with the back of a spoon once you remove them from the oven.
 That’s what gives the cookies their crinkled tops.

 Let’s discuss their texture.
 Wow.
 I baked these on a Saturday and by Wednesday, they were STILL so soft.
 Why did they last that long?
 I forgot I had one sitting around in a little baggie (whoops).
 So, yes.
 These cookies remain exceptionally soft for days and days.
 I also found that their peanut butter flavor is enhanced after day 1, too.
 Just wait until you taste these!